SENSEiXENUS/senseixenus.github.io/posts/ctf/Iris25CTF/writeup.md

     return FLAG
 ```

-- Route `giveflag` checks if the request contains a token and a cookie with user `admin` and sends text `GG` if it contains those criterion.Lastly,it also appends the token to the `valid_token` dict.
+- Route `giveflag` checks if the request contains a token and a cookie with user `admin` and sends text `GG` if it contains those conditions.Lastly,it also appends the token to the `valid_token` dict.

 ```python3
 @app.route("/giveflag")